I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_createdevice_0003.md

 ## Members

-`Flags`

-Flag values that identify how to create the display device.

-`hDrvDevice`

-A handle to the display device (graphics context) that the Direct3D runtime uses in subsequent driver calls to identify the display device.

 `hRTDevice`

 [in] A handle to the display device (graphics context) that specifies the handle that the driver should use when it calls back into the Direct3D runtime.